NFTMozaic/create-nft-app/docs/lesson-5-collections.md

 ## 3. Integrating components

 To integrate collection management features, add the `CollectionCreationForm` and `CollectionList` components to your homepage.
+Update `app/page.tsx`:

 ```ts
 "use client";